Learn about the science behind your landfill

 History and Facts

 The ecomaine landfill/ashfill site is located between County Road and Running Hill Road on 274 contiguous acres within the municipalities of Westbrook, Scarborough, and South Portland.
 The property, purchased in 1974, opened as a landfill in 1978 and is accessed from Scott Drive.
-Seventy-five acres remain unused and are expected to continue accommodating our needs through 2038.
+Seventy-five acres remain unused and are expected to continue accommodating our needs past 2040.

 Solid waste is burned to produce electricity at our waste-to-energy plant in Portland, then, the ash generated from combustion is trucked just two miles to the landfill/ashfill, a waste site owned and operated by ecomaine and licensed by the Maine Department of Environmental Protection for special waste disposal.
 Because waste is burned, the volume of material is reduced by 90% – leaving only 10% to take up space at the landfill/ashfill property. ecomaine monitors ground and surface water three times per year and treated leachate is tested quarterly.
 Monitoring results show the facility does not have a significant environmental impact.